-Breastfeeding is the normal and unequalled way to feed babies.
-It is important for mothers, babies, and for the community.
+Breastfeeding or chestfeeding is the normal and unequalled way to feed babies.
+It is also important for child caregivers, babies and the community.
 Health Canada and the Thunder Bay District Health Unit recommend exclusively breastfeeding for the first six months, and continued breastfeeding for two years or more along with the introduction of solid foods.

 What We Do

 The TBDHU’s role is to: